 Certain sectors are more popular for startup innovation – for example, SaaS and other internet software services like Slack, along with eCommerce marketplaces, and financial technology.

-All of these industries offer straightforward opportunities to monetise a product or service and turn a profit, either through selling physical products or by creating subscription based services that companies become reliant on.
+All of these industries offer straightforward opportunities to monetize a product or service and turn a profit, either through selling physical products or by creating subscription-based services that companies become reliant on.

 Interestingly, healthcare is also a popular and successful sector, as developments in technologies like artificial intelligence have paved the way for exciting new ways to treat illnesses, find drugs, and even expand our lifespans.
 It’s certainly a great choice for entrepreneurs who want to change the world, and successful startups include cancer detection innovators GRAIL, and DNA testing and genetic analysis service 23andMe.